 OPENING HOURS: Daily: 10.00 – 20.00

 Drive to Zarnesti town and learn more about the rescued bears from Libearty Bear Sanctuary Zarnesti.
-This sanctuary gathers a lot of bears saved from captivity from different zoos or private places all over Romania.
-Libearty Bear Sanctuary is the largest brown bear sanctuary in the world and home to 100 bears who roam freely on 70 hectares of oak and hazel forest.
+This sanctuary gathers many bears saved from captivity from different zoos or private places throughout Romania.
+Libearty Bear Sanctuary is the largest brown bear sanctuary globally and home to 100 bears who roam freely on 70 hectares of oak and hazel forest.

 NOTE: Since each tour is limited to a maximum of 50 people, buy your tickets ahead online.